zino952/SPG/readme.md

 # Password Generator

 ## Description
-This is a Python-based password generator that creates strong, randomized passwords for different social media and app accounts.
+This is a Python-based password generator that creates strong, randomized passwords which is level 7 for different social media and app accounts.
 Each password is saved in `password.txt` along with the corresponding social app name.

 ## Features
 - Generates strong 32-character passwords with a mix of letters, numbers, and symbols.